SSPanev/CatProject/README.md

 Wish we did something with more substance.
-This shit is boring as fuck.